Picea abies: Uses

 The Norway spruce is used in forestry for (softwood) timber, and paper production.

+The Norwegian company Borregaard produces the synthetic substitute for natural vanilla Vanillin using the Norwegian spruce.
+They are currently the only company to produce wood based vanillin and is claimed by the company to be preferred by their customers due to, among other reasons, its much lower carbon footprint than petrochemically synthesised vanillin.

-It is esteemed as a source of tonewood by stringed-instrument makers.
-One form of the tree called Haselfichte (Hazel-spruce) grows in the European Alps and has been recognized by UNESCO as intangible cultural heritage.
+It is esteemed as a source of tonewood by stringed-instrument makers, and is commonly used for violins.
+One form of the tree called Haselfichte (Hazel-spruce) grows in the European Alps and has been recognised by UNESCO as intangible cultural heritage.
 This form was used by Stradivarius for instruments.

 As food

 The tree is the source of spruce beer, which was once used to prevent and even cure scurvy.
-This high vitamin C content can be consumed as a tea from the shoot tips or even eaten straight from the tree when light green and new in spring.

 Norway spruce shoot tips have been used in traditional Austrian medicine internally (as syrup or tea) and externally (as baths, for inhalation, as ointments, as resin application or as tea) for treatment of disorders of the respiratory tract, skin, locomotor system, gastrointestinal tract and infections.

 During the production of Mont d'Or cheese it is wrapped in a "sangle" made from the cambium of a Norway spruce (French: Épicéa commun) for about two weeks at least, which gives the cheese a unique flavour.

+In Finland, Norway spruce tips (Finnish: kuusenkerkkä) are used as a spice, for example, in syrup, herbal tea, alcohol, smoothies, salt, and desserts.
+Spruce tip syrup is also used as a cold medicine.

 Longevity

 A press release from Umeå University says that a Norway spruce clone named Old Tjikko, carbon dated as 9,550 years old, is the "oldest living tree".
-The oldest individual specimen of Norway spruce discovered by tree ring dating found in 2012 in a nature reserve of Buskerud County, Norway was found to be 532 years old.
+The oldest individual specimen of Norway spruce discovered by tree ring dating found in 2012 in a nature reserve of Buskerud County, Norway, was found to be 532 years old.

 However, Pando, a stand of 47,000 quaking aspen clones, is estimated to be between 14,000 and one million years old.

 The stress is on the difference between the singular "oldest tree" and the multiple "oldest trees", and between "oldest clone" and "oldest non-clone".
 Old Tjikko is one of a series of genetically identical clones growing from a root system, one part of which is estimated to be 9,550 years old based on carbon dating.
 The oldest known individual tree (that has not taken advantage of vegetative cloning) is a Great Basin bristlecone pine over 5,000 years old (germination in 3051 BC).